 After Joash had been ruling Judah for almost twenty-three years, Jehu's son Jehoahaz became the king of Israel.
 He ruled in the city of Samaria for seventeen years.
 He did many things that Yahweh said were evil and committed the same kind of sins that Jeroboam had committed, sins that had induced the people of Israel to sin.
-He did not stop committing those sins. raelite people, and he allowed the army were buried.
+He did not stop committing those sins.
+So Yahweh became very angry with the Is- in Samaria where the other kings of Israel raelite people, and he allowed the army were buried.
 Then his son Jeroboam be-

-Then Jehoahaz prayed to Yahweh for help, and Yahweh listened to him, because At that time, Hazael, the king of Aram, he saw that the army of the king of Aram was oppressing the Israelites.
+4 Then Jehoahaz prayed to Yahweh for help, and Yahweh listened to him, because was oppressing the Israelites.
 Yahweh sent a leader to Israel, who enabled them to be free from Aram's power.
 After that, the Israelites lived peacefully as they had But they still condone previously. tinued to commit the same kind of sins that Jeroboam and his family had committed and that had led the Israelites to sin.
 Also, the statue of the goddess Asherah remained in Samaria.